 Businesses and their employees need a strong foundation.
 When building an organization, everyone involved needs a guiding blueprint for success: a business plan.
-Writing down the company’s vision, direction, goals, and future plans educate the way the business operates.
+Writing down the business idea in the form of the company’s vision, direction, goals, and future plans educate the way the business operates.
 From employee roles to financial projections, a business plan covers the core factors required for a successful endeavor.

 Business plans certainly help lead organizations to success during those first critical months.
 Research conducted by Palo Alto Software shows, “those who completed business plans were nearly twice as likely to successfully grow their businesses or obtain capital as those who didn’t write a plan.”
 Considering business plans have the potential to double the success of companies, creating one is a crucial step startup owners can’t afford to miss.